Henry Longhurst: Career

 From the late 1950s to the end of his life, he was BBC Television's senior golf commentator.
 Longhurst featured on US Golf telecasts working for both CBS and ABC.
 CBS golf producer Frank Chirkinian hired Longhurst to work selected broadcasts starting with the Carling Tournament in 1965.
 He is best remembered by American audiences for his calls at the 16th hole of the Masters Tournament including Jack Nicklaus' 40-foot birdie putt that led to victory in 1975.
 Longhurst's call of the putt ("My my.... in all my life I have never seen a putt quite like that.") is a regular feature in Masters broadcasts.
-He had many lifelong friends including the cricket writer and commentator E.W.
-Swanton, and Alistair Cooke.
+He had many lifelong friends including the cricket writer and commentator E. W. Swanton, and Alistair Cooke.
 Cooke referred to his writing as "the prose style, which was as effortless as falling out of bed."

-In 1953, Longhurst acquired the Clayton Windmills (Jack and Jill) near Brighton in Sussex.
-He lived for a number of years at "Jack", first in the mill itself and then in a modern house next to it built for him in 1963 by the architect Peter Farley who also designed Brighton Marina.
-"Jill" was derelict but with a grant from East Sussex County Council it was restored and opened for visitors.
+In 1953, Longhurst acquired the Clayton Windmills ('Jack and Jill') near Brighton in Sussex.
+He lived for a number of years at 'Jack', first in the mill itself and then in a modern house next to it built for him in 1963 by the architect Peter Farley who also designed Brighton Marina.
+'Jill' was derelict but with a grant from East Sussex County Council it was restored and opened for visitors.

-In his memoirs, My Life and Soft Times, (1971), he defended St Cyprians, the school he had arrived at in 1915, from critics like Gavin Maxwell, and George Orwell who had attacked it in his polemic Such, Such Were the Joys.
-Notwithstanding, Longhurst's mention of being made to eat up a bowl of porridge into which he had been sick has been described as 'an own goal'.
+In his memoirs, My Life and Soft Times, (1971), he defended St Cyprian's, the school he had arrived at in 1915, from critics like Gavin Maxwell, and George Orwell who had attacked it in his polemic Such, Such Were the Joys.
+Notwithstanding, Longhurst's mention of being made to eat up a bowl of porridge into which he had been sick has been described as "an own goal".

+Personal life

-He died in Cuckfield, Sussex, in 1978, aged 69.
+Longhurst died in Cuckfield, Sussex, in 1978, aged 69.